stevegt/grid-cli/v2/doc/203-prior.md

 - **Key Example**: Leonard Adleman’s experiment on solving the Hamiltonian path problem using DNA molecules is a foundational example of using sequences (DNA strands) for computation.
     - **Details**: DNA strands representing possible solutions to the problem were combined in a test tube.
 Molecular biology techniques were then used to select the solution that satisfied the constraints of the Hamiltonian path problem.
+    - **Completion Mechanism**: DNA computing achieves completion at both ends of the sequence.

 ### Genetic Algorithms
 Genetic algorithms use sequences (chromosomes) and apply operators such as mutation, crossover, and selection to evolve solutions to computational problems.

 - **Key Example**: John Holland's development of genetic algorithms in the 1960s and 1970s.
     - **Details**: Solutions are encoded as binary sequences (chromosomes).
 Through iteration, genetic algorithms apply crossover and mutation to generate new sequences, selecting the ones that best solve the given problem.
+    - **Completion Mechanism**: In genetic algorithms, completion is typically focused on evolving sequences towards optimized solutions, normally targeting existing byte positions in the sequence, though there is a possibility that GA could be used to extend the tail or head.

 ### Generative Pre-trained Transformers (GPT)
 Generative Pre-trained Transformers (GPT) are AI models that generate human-like text based on input sequences.
 These models use tokens or byte sequences to predict the continuation of text sequences.